-8 Article 10 North Western IFCA Order 2010
+9 Article 10 North Western IFCA Order 2010

-- Western Inshore Fisheries and Conservation Order 2010. - (d) If the Chair is absent from a meeting then the Vice Chair of the Authority, if present shall preside. - (e) If the Chair and Vice Chair of the Authority are absent from a meeting of the Authority then another Member of the Authority chosen by the members present shall preside. - (f) Subject to any Standing Orders made by the Authority anything authorised or required to be done by, or before the Chair may be done by, or before the Vice-Chairman.
+- members of nominations 7 days in advance of the meeting. - (b) The election of the Chair will be by vote of the members present at the AGM.
+If there are an equal number of votes for the members nominated, the CEO will decide the election by lot. - (c) The Chair holds office from the period beginning with the meeting at which the Chair is elected and ending with the first meeting of the Authority held after the beginning of the following financial year, subject to articles 8 to 11 of the North Western Inshore Fisheries and Conservation Order 2010. - (d) If the Chair is absent from a meeting then the Vice Chair of the Authority, if present shall preside. - (e) If the Chair and Vice Chair of the Authority are absent from a meeting of the Authority then another Member of the Authority chosen by the members present shall preside. - (f) Subject to any Standing Orders made by the Authority anything authorised or required to be done by, or before the Chair may be done by, or before the Vice-Chairman.